Higgs-Induced Gravitational Waves: the Interplay of Non-Minimal Couplings, Kination and Top Quark Mass: Stochastic gravitational-wave background

-where momenta $\kappa$ are normalised with respect to $\mathcal{H}_{\rm kin}$.
-As noted in the previous section, the dependence on the running of the Higgs self-coupling has been recast into a dependence on the top quark mass thanks to the analytic form of the running in \eqref{eq:running_bezrukov}.
+with momenta $\kappa$ normalised with respect to $\mathcal{H}_{\rm kin}$. \footnote{Note that the typical momenta around the peak of the GW spectrum are typically $ \sim 10-100 \times \mathcal{H}_{\rm kin}$ and are well below the effective-field-theory cut-off scale for $\mathcal{H}_{\rm kin}\lesssim 10^{12} \textrm{ GeV}$. } As noted in the previous section, the dependence on the running of the Higgs self-coupling has been recast into a dependence on the top-quark mass, thanks to the analytic form of the running in \eqref{eq:running_fit}.
 The IR slope of the spectrum follows the expected causal behaviour $ a = 3.00 $ \cite{Caprini:2009fx, Cai:2019cdl}, while the UV slope depends on the dynamics of the turbulent cascade following the out-of-equilibrium tachyonic particle production with typical values of the parameters $b = 152.34 - 6.57 \, \nu$ and $c=105.85 - 4.79 \, \nu$.
 Spectra-related quantities are evaluated at the radiation time, i.e. at the end of the violent GW production process.
 Moreover, we have used the following normalisation of the GW energy density

 with the critical density identified with the total energy density in the Higgs sector.
 Present-time frequencies and energy-densities can be computed using the expressions \cite{Allahverdi_2021}

 which depend on the duration of kination via the heating efficiency $\Theta_{\rm ht}^h$.
 As discussed in \cite{Bettoni:2024ixe}, the typical frequency of the spectrum does not depend on the scale of kination because of the cancellation caused by the common dependence on $\mathcal{H}_{\rm kin}$ of all relevant quantities.
 The heating efficiency $\Theta_{\rm ht}^h$ and the scale factor $a_{\rm rad}$ at the radiation time can be readily evaluated using the parametric formulas in the Appendix \ref{app:parametric_formulas}.